-The 2020 projected For-Hire Transportation Surcharges, on an accrual basis, as reported in the 2020 Adopted Budget, is \$385.0 million, with \$301 million for the Subway Action Plan Account, \$50 million for the Outer Borough Transportation Account and \$34 million for the General Transportation Account.
+The 2021 projected For-Hire Transportation Surcharges, on an accrual basis, as reported in the 2021 Adopted Budget, is \$268.8 million, with the entire \$268.8 million for the Subway Action Plan Account.

-The 2020 projected For-Hire Transportation Surcharges, on a cash basis, as reported in the 2020 Adopted Budget, is \$385.0 million, with \$301 million for the Subway Action Plan Account, \$50 million for the Outer Borough Transportation Account and \$34 million for the General Transportation Account.
+The 2021 projected For-Hire Transportation Surcharges, on a cash basis, as reported in the 2021 Adopted Budget, is \$268.8 million, with the entire \$268.8 million for the Subway Action Plan Account.

-These projections were made prior to the COVID-19 pandemic, and therefore do not reflect the effects of the pandemic.
+These projections reflect the effects of the COVID-19 pandemic.
 For further information related to the impact of the COVID-19 pandemic on the operations of MTA and its Related Entities, see "PART 1.
 BUSINESS - UPDATE REGARDING IMPACTS FROM THE CORONAVIRUS PANDEMIC AND CERTAIN MTA, FEDERAL AND STATE RESPONSES".